 Bryce Dessner is a vital and rare force in new music.
 He has won Grammy Awards as a classical composer, with his band The National, and for his work in film music.
-He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to London Philharmonic Orchestra and Los Angeles Philharmonic, and is in demand as composer in residence.
-Dessner is also a high-profile presence in film score composition, with credits including Greg Kwedar’s Sing Sing, Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and Fernando Meirelles’s The Two Popes.
+He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to Los Angeles Philharmonic, and is in demand as composer in residence.
+He is also a high-profile, Oscar-nominated presence in film score composition, with credits including Clint Bentley’s Train Dreams, Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and Fernando Meirelles’s The Two Popes.

-Then in January 2026 SO Percussion gives the world premiere of a co-commission by Carnegie Hall, SO percussion and Cal Performances.
-Dessner's new work sees the ensemble perform with the electric dulcimer-like ‘chord stick’ that he invented for them several years ago for Music for Wood and Strings, which has since been performed hundreds of times all over the world, including in Madrid, Amsterdam and Prague in autumn 2025.
-Meanwhile the world premiere of Bryce Dessner’s new work Love, Icebox - a conceptually staged programme with dramaturgy and electronics, based on excerpts of the letters from John Cage to Merce Cunningham – takes place at Paris’ Fondation Louis Vuitton in December 2025.
-Actress Isabelle Huppert and pianist Alice Sara Ott star in this unique work, which incorporates methods from Cage’s own composing.
-Dessner’s creation is programmed in conjunction with the Fondation’s major retrospective of painter Gerhard Richter, upon whom John Cage was a significant influence.
+In January 2026 SO Percussion gave the world premiere of a co-commission by Carnegie Hall, SO percussion and Cal Performances.
+Dessner's new work saw the ensemble perform with the electric dulcimer-like ‘chord stick’ that he invented for them several years ago.
+Meanwhile the world premiere of Bryce Dessner’s new work Love, Icebox - a conceptually staged programme with dramaturgy and electronics, based on excerpts of the letters from John Cage to Merce Cunningham – took place at Paris’ Fondation Louis Vuitton in December 2025.
+Actress Isabelle Huppert and pianist Alice Sara Ott starred in this unique work, which incorporates methods from Cage’s own composing.
+Dessner’s creation was programmed in conjunction with the Fondation’s major retrospective of painter Gerhard Richter, upon whom John Cage was a significant influence.

 ““—you can hear a furiously complicated musical mind chattering.
 Dessner’s sensibility as a composer is furtive, urgent, intense.”